 The second primary function of government, the productive function, involves the provision of activities that are difficult to provide through markets.
 There is both an indirect and direct component of this productive function.
 The indirect component involves the creation of an environment for the efficient operation of markets.
 As noted, a legal structure that protects property rights and enforces contracts enhances gains from trade and market efficiency.
 Similarly, monetary arrangements that provide residents with access to money with stable purchasing power across time reduces uncertainty and facilitates gains from exchange.
 The provision of a stable monetary and price environment is one of the most important productive functions of government.
-As discussed in Part 2, Element 5, when governments perform this function well, people will invest more, cooperate more fully through trade, and achieve higher income levels.
+As discussed in Part 2: Element 5 within your Common Sense Economics eBook, when governments perform this function well, people will invest more, cooperate more fully through trade, and achieve higher income levels.

 Sometimes the productive function of government is more direct.
 There are some goods for which it is difficult to establish a one-to-one relationship between payment for and receipt of the good.
 For example, national defense is jointly consumed by the citizenry.
 It would be virtually impossible to provide some citizens with protection against foreign aggressors without simultaneously providing it to all.
 Markets will tend to produce too little of goods with such characteristics.
 As a result, government provision may improve economic conditions.
-This issue is considered in more detail in Element 3 below.
+This issue is considered in more detail below (Part 2: Element 3 within the eBook).

 In other cases, it may be very costly to monitor usage and collect payments directly from users.
 When this is the case, it may be inefficient to provide such goods through markets.
 Roads, particularly those in cities and towns, provide an example.
 The cost of collecting fees and thereby charging users directly for their use would be exceedingly high.
 Thus, it is typically more efficient to make most roads available to all and finance them through taxation.